ehenry09/ehenry09.github.io/_posts/2018-12-04-a-gentle-introduction-to-docker.md

 I've already found myself using some Docker terminology for my analogy section (containerize), so let's knock out some definitions up front.

-**Docker** - simply the name of the tool/platform/software we are using to create out standardized and reproducible data science environment
+**Docker** - simply the name of the tool/platform/software we are using to create our standardized and reproducible data science environment

 **Dockerfile** - this is a file that tells your Docker container what to do.
 This is like the written instructions for your recipe.